versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DataConsumer.md

 #### dataConsumer.setBufferedAmountLowThreshold()
 {: #dataConsumer-setBufferedAmountLowThreshold .code}

 Only for non direct transports.
-Whenever the underlaying SCTP association buffered bytes drop to this value, [bufferedamountlow](#dataConsumer-on-bufferedamountlow) event is fired.
+Whenever the underlaying SCTP stream buffered bytes drop to this value, [bufferedamountlow](#dataConsumer-on-bufferedamountlow) event is fired.

 <div markdown="1" class="table-wrapper L3">